raspberrypilearning/naughty-and-nice/en/step_9.md

     negative_tweets = [(parse_tweets(tweet),'negative') for tweet in negative_tweets]
 ```

-- Now you don't want to use all the tweets to train the classifier.
-Some tweets should be kept back so they can be used to calculate how accurate the classifier is.
-So only 80% of the tweets will be used in training.
+- You don't want to use all the tweets to train the `classifier` — some tweets should be kept back so that you can use them later to calculate how accurate the `classifier` is.
+Therefore, only 80% of the tweets will be used in training.

 ```python
 def train_classifier(positive_tweets, negative_tweets):